You DO NOT NEED to go to the Council Offices

 Tenants are asked periodically to confirm household residents and income.
-Tenants who do not return this information, within a certain timeframe may incur an additional charge and their income will have to be assumed in the absence of other information.
+Tenants who do not return this information, within a certain timeframe may incur a penalty rent amount as their income will have to be assumed in the absence of other information.
 It is the tenants’ responsibility to return the necessary information as soon as possible.

 We are receiving Separate Social Welfare payments; how will our rent be calculated?

 Where income is derived from Social Welfare payments and the recipients have opted for separate payment, rent will be assessed on the joint incomes

 Rent can be paid a number of different ways:

 • By household budget (deduction at source from social welfare payments made in the post office)

 • Bank Standing Order which can be set up at the bank